 Finish up the late afternoon/early evening with some shopping on Munich’s version of “Fifth Avenue” and “Champs-Elysées”, Maximilianstrasse.
 This sophisticated street has all the shopping you could desire.
 Spend some time treating yourself after a long day.

-End your day in Munich with some traditional Bavarian food.
+End your one day in Munich with some traditional Bavarian food.
 There are plenty of restaurants around the city and near Marienplatz that will suit your taste buds.

 There are plenty of fantastic museums in Munich but, due to your limited time in this city, I did not include them in the itinerary.
 However, feel free to skip portions of the above itinerary and add in a museum, if you desire.
 Or skip everything all together and spend the day drinking beer and eating pretzels.
 No one will even bat an eye.

 I know, I know, you’re too busy to scroll through this when you’re actually in Munich.
 So why not take it on the go?
 Click here to have a perfect itinerary ready to be followed open in Google Maps

 If you liked this post on one day in Munich then why not check out more about Germany: